 The method was used to compare the relative abundance of mtDNA with nuclear DNA, using only the Cts for calculation the ratio mtDNA/nDNA.
 The Ct value is inversely proportional to the logarithm of the template concentration (Fig. 1).
 The Ct (nDNA) values were used for normalization of Ct (mtDNA) values.
-The Ct (nDNA) values were constant in all real-time PCR runs because the same DNA input was applied for all samples (50 ng).
+The Ct (nDNA) values were constant in all real-time PCR runs because the same DNA input was apllied for all samples (50 ng).
 The threshold cycle (Ct) was defined by a certain fluorescence level above mean baseline emission value in cycle range 3-12 (mtDNA) and 3-18 (nDNA).
 The amount of PCR product was measured at each PCR cycle for the entire PCR process.
 The correlation coefficient of each calibration curve was between 0.99 - 1.0.
-The efficiencies of reactions were 98 % for both 16S rRNA and GAPDH according to the slopes of the calibration curves.
+The efficiencies of reactions were 98% for both 16S rRNA and GAPDH according to the slopes of the calibration curves.

-Evaluation of the real-time PCR intra-run and inter-run variability quantification.
+Evaluation of the real-time PCR intra-run and inter-run variability

+Intra-run and inter-run assays were performed to assess the precision of the mtDNA and nDNA quantification.
 The intra-run assay variation was evaluated using three Ct measurements of 18 different DNA samples.
-The mean coefficients of variation (CV) were 0.5 % for Ct of both targets (16S rRNA and GAPDH).
-The reproducibility between runs (inter-run assay) was assessed from two Ct measurements in triplicate of 24 different DNA samples and the mean CV was 0.6 % for Ct of both targets.
+The mean coefficients of variation (CV) was 0.5% for Ct of both targets (16S rRNA and GAPDH).
+The reproducibility between runs (inter-run assay) was assessed from two Ct measurements in triplicate of 24 different DNA samples and the mean CV was 0.6% for Ct of both targets.